peace-of-code/peace-of-code.github.io/page1.md

     MODULE_NAME_THIRTY_THREE = 33  // of registers and alike
 };

-#define ONE 1 // is bad
+#define ONE 1 // bad
 ~~~
 `short` enums option of compiler must be checked and turned **OFF**